knative/docs/docs/serving/installing-cert-manager.md

           kubectl apply -f deploy/manifests/cert-manager.yaml --validate=false
           ```

-1. Configure which DNS provider is to validate the DNS-01 challenge requests.
+1. Configure which DNS provider is used to validate the DNS-01 challenge requests.

     By default, the [Let's Encrypt](https://letsencrypt.org) is used to
     demonstrate how to configure cert-manager, but you can use other supported CA's